 GPS satellites have been available to the commercial market for many years.
-The continued unrestricted GPS satellites have been available to the commercial market for many years.
 The continued unrestricted access to the signals produced by these GPS satellites are helpful, but not required, in the collection of the Company's IFSAR data.
 A loss of GPS would have such a global impact that it is believed that controlling authorities would almost certainly make another system available to GPS receivers in relatively short order.